Academic Catalog and Handbooks

 Finally, the faculty is responsible for recommendations regarding the procedures used to determine faculty salary increases and the creation and implementation of faculty salary schedules.
 The faculty also consults with other employee groups in order to formulate recommendations regarding employee benefits and working conditions.

-The faculty participates in institutional governance through the Joint Faculty Assembly and through its representatives on standing committees or ad hoc committees of the Joint Faculty Assembly.
+The faculty participates in institutional governance through the Joint Faculty Assembly and through its representatives on the Joint Faculty Senate and standing committees or ad hoc committees of the Joint Faculty Assembly or the Joint Faculty Senate.
 Faculty members have additional responsibilities to exchange information with and serve as consultants to constituencies of the University.
-These responsibilities may be fulfilled by participation in committees of the Board of Trustees or the Administration, divisional and/or departmental governance, or ad hoc committees.
+These responsibilities may be fulfilled by participation in committees of the SJU Board or the administration, divisional and/or departmental governance, or ad hoc committees.

-The faculty is subject to the reserve power of control by the Board of Trustees in their initiation, review and recommendation of requirements for admission, the curriculum requirements for graduation, the nature and number of degrees to be conferred, and regulations for the conduct of the educational work of the University.
-In particular, no exercise of the powers herein conferred on the faculty that, in the judgment of the President of the University, involves a major issue in the educational policy of the University shall take effect without the concurrence of the President of the University and the approval of the Board of Trustees.
-The power of review or final decision in these areas is lodged in the Board of Trustees or delegated by it to the President.
-Only in exceptional circumstances, however, is non-concurrence exercised, and the reasons for the action are communicated to the faculty by the President.
+The faculty is subject to the reserve power of control by the SJU Board in their initiation, review and recommendation of requirements for admission, the curriculum requirements for graduation, the nature and number of degrees to be conferred, and regulations for the conduct of the educational work of SJU.
+In particular, no exercise of the powers herein conferred on the faculty that, in the judgment of the SJU president, involves a major issue in the educational policy of SJU shall take effect without the concurrence of the SJU president and the approval of the SJU Board.
+The power of review or final decision in these areas is lodged in the SJU Board or delegated by it to the SJU president.
+Only in exceptional circumstances, however, is non-concurrence exercised, and the reasons for the action are communicated to the faculty by the president.

 1.5 Administration

-The administration comprises all persons who have responsibilities for matters of college/university operations apart from instruction of students.
+The administration comprises all persons who have responsibilities for the operation of CSB and SJU apart from instruction of students.
 The internal organization and reporting structure of administrators and administrative staff are detailed in the appendix to Part I (available from the Human Resources Office).
 The Faculty Handbook includes a brief description of the authority and responsibilities of those administrators who have responsibilities to the academic program.

 1.5.2 The Provost

-The dean of the faculty reports to the provost and represents Academic Affairs in work with the other divisions of the University.
-The responsibilities of the dean of the faculty include oversight of faculty hiring, faculty development, matters of rank and tenure, the faculty handbook, academic centers and endowed chairs, and campus planning.
+The associate provost and dean of the faculty reports to the provost and represents Academic Affairs in work with the other divisions of the University.
+The responsibilities of the associate provost and dean of the faculty include oversight of faculty hiring, faculty development, matters of rank and tenure, the faculty handbook, supervising department chairs, faculty personnel issues, new initiatives, and campus planning.

-The dean of the School of Theology is the chief administrative officer of the School of Theology, and reports to the president of Saint John’s University.
+The dean of the School of Theology is the chief administrative officer of the School of Theology, and reports to the president.
 The dean holds a faculty appointment at Saint John’s University and is a member of the president’s staff and coordinate cabinet.
 The dean of the School of Theology, in conjunction with the rector, is responsible for informing and seeking advice of the chancellor, the ordinary of the diocese of Saint Cloud and the School of Theology Board of Overseers concerning the professional and religious functions of the school as they may be guided by canonical norms.

 The chair of a department of instruction represents the faculty of that department and has administrative responsibilities within that department.
 As an administrator, the chair is responsible for the proper functioning of the department; governance, faculty, students and facilities.

 Department chairs are tenured/tenure-track faculty members.
-They report to the academic dean on curricular matters and to the dean of the faculty on faculty matters.
+They report to the associate provost and dean of the faculty.